 Temple Bar Neighborhood

 Temple Bar is your bang on, party all night into the morning and into the next week, neighborhood.
 You can find all iconic Irish Bars with Irish music, Irish food, and Irish spirit here.
-Just consider how light of a sleeper you are if staying in this neighborhood.
+Just consider how lite of a sleeper you are if staying in this neighborhood.
 The good times could be heard from the streets and into your hotel room…

 A recommended choice would be Temple Bar Hotel.